Making healthcare accessible for everyone

 Get in touch

-FDSV: Train, Engage, Connect and Support (TECS) Project is funded by the Australian Government Department of Social Services and is a partnership initiative with the Federation of Ethnic Communities’ Council of Australia (FECCA)
+FDSV: Train, Engage, Connect and Support (TECS) Project is funded by the Australian Government Department of Social Services and is a partnership initiative with the Federation of Ethnic Communities’ Council of Australia (FECCA).
+This project is part of the Australian Government’s National Plan to End Violence Against Women and Children 2022-2032.

 Useful resources